XristinaAC/C_StringModule/ReadMe.txt

+Exercise fulfilled during a University course about software basics.

 The exersice creates the module "MyString", which module contains the implementations of the mostly used string functions from the C standard library which functions are contained in the string.h header file.
 In particular, the module MyString will contain the following functions, which will behave like the corresponding functions in C: